Physical Therapy Internships

 International Medical Aid strictly adheres to the Association of American Medical Colleges’ Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad.
 We recommend that all prospective applicants review this information before applying.
 In succinct terms, our participants will not be allowed to do anything in our programs abroad that they would not be permitted to do in the United States or Europe.
 Our Pre-Medical/Pre-Health students will be strictly observing patient care and will have the opportunity to shadow the management of complex diseases that are not often found in the United States.
 Participants will gain experiential exposure to the differing healthcare delivery models found around the world, and will often be involved in IMA’s community medical clinics and humanitarian outreach programs.
 Additionally, our local physician mentors regularly conduct seminars on region-specific topics in global medicine.

 What does a typical work day look like for program participants?

 The risk of exposure to infectious diseases such as HIV/AIDS is often greater when working in parts of the developing world.
 Volunteers must assure that prospective organizations have established protocols in place in the event of exposure.
 IMA is committed to the safety of our volunteers and has developed stringent protocols and training programs, which work to minimize the risk of exposure.
 In the case of exposure, IMA has physicians on-call 24 hours a day to provide timely PEP at no expense to our volunteers.

-As for the pre-trip vaccinations and medications for malaria prophylaxis, we recommend that you consult your primary care physician or a travel medicine specialist for detailed information.
-We also recommend reviewing the CDC Health Information for Traveler’s to Kenya.
-If you or your doctor have any questions once you have examined this document, please contact us at email@example.com.
+For pre-trip vaccinations and medications for malaria prophylaxis, we recommend that you consult your primary care physician or a travel medicine specialist for detailed information.
+We also recommend reviewing the CDC Health Information for Travelers to Kenya, Tanzania, and Uganda.
+If you or your healthcare provider have any questions, please contact us at email@example.com.